Law enforcement concerned about highway safety on U.S. 340 in Jefferson County, West Virginia

-CHARLES TOWN, Md.
+CHARLES TOWN, W.Va.
 (WDVM) — As the eastern panhandle continues to grow, so do headaches for public safety officials worried about the traffic.

 With the explosive growth in Jefferson County, traffic on one major highway is dangerous.